 Brendan McMorrow was appointed to the Board on 28 August 2017.
 He brings a broad range of knowledge gained through holding senior financial roles in a variety of listed public companies in the natural resources sector.
-He retires from the Board of Directors by rotation and is seeking re-election at the forthcoming Annual General Meeting of the Company.

 Brendan McMorrow has over 25 years' experience in a number of public companies in the oil and gas and base metals mining sectors listed in London, Toronto and Dublin where he held senior executive finance roles.
 He is currently Finance Director of Dunraven Resources P.L.C., an oil and gas exploration and development company.
 Prior to that he was Chief Financial Officer of Circle Oil P.L.C. from 2005 to 2015, an AIM listed oil and gas exploration, development and production company, with operations in North Africa and the Middle East.
-He is a Fellow of the Chartered Association of Certified Accountants.
+Brendan is a Fellow of the Chartered Association of Certified Accountants.